vostpt/bot/.github/ISSUE_TEMPLATE/bug-report---vostptia.md

 ---
 name: Bug report - VOSTPTia
-about: Choose this option if you spotted a bug in a VOST PT or VOST Europe (or related) social media accounts, and you think it was originated by VOSTPTia bot
+about: Choose this option if you spotted a bug in a VOST PT, VOST Europe, or related social media accounts, and you think it was originated by VOSTPTia bot
 title: "[BUG] New bug in VOSTPTia"
 labels: bug